Quantum squeezing cannot beat the standard quantum limit: Appendix

 Let's assume this is the input state to a Ramsey interferometer, where a relative phase between basis states accumulates and is compared to the phase of the final readout pulse in the interferometer.
-A few characteristics of this state to note. \begin{itemize} \item The green basis states accumulate a relative phase twice that of a single particle.
+The most important point to highlight about such a highly squeezed state ($\epsilon \ll 1$) is that a measurement of collective spin $\hat{\bm{S}}_z = \sum_{i=1}^N \hat{S}_z$ gives no information about relative phase.
+It is a metrologically useless state because one always obtains the same measurement result $\bm{S}_z = 0$ regardless of any phase shifts.
+There are several other important characteristics of this state which are in complete discrepancy with what is presented in the literature. \begin{itemize} \item The green basis states accumulate a relative phase twice that of a single particle.
 If the $N$ particle squeezed state has components: $\ket{0}^{\otimes N}$ and $\ket{1}^{\otimes N}$, they accumulate a relative phase, $N$ times that of a single particle. \item The relative phase accumulated by the red basis states is not observable by a collective spin measurement along $z$.
 In fact, a perfect measurement of these basis states always gives the same observable $S_z = 0$, independent of the phase of the final readout pulse. \item For $\epsilon = 1$, although one might say the state in Eq.\,\eqref{eq:squeezed} is not squeezed, it is still entangled.
 On average, we would expect to observe Ramsey fringes with a different contrast and period compared to the same number of independent spins.
 For a two-spin ensemble, if the unentangled ensemble has a period of $2 \pi$ and the fringe contrast goes from $1$ to $-1$, then the entangled ensemble should have a period of $\pi$ and fringes going from $1/2$ to $-1/2$. \item When squeezing is increased, i.e. $\epsilon \rightarrow 0$, we would expect to see contrast of the Ramsey fringes disappear when performing a collective spin measurement.
 It is true that the measurement variance is reduced, since we always obtain the same result $S_z = 0$, but this gives no information on the phase of the final readout pulse.
 Think about what is happening here, squeezing just reduces the amplitude of the Ramsey fringes, without affecting the period.
 How can this improve the measurement precision? \end{itemize}

 Again, points to emphasise.
 Measurements of this state give completely different data, compared to measurement of the same number of unentangled spins.
 In particular, the \textit{period} is reduced and the contrast is reduced by the same amount.
 Also, when squeezing is increased, although we observe that the measurement variance reduces it is clear that this leads to \textit{worse} phase estimation.